Magneto: Combining Small and Large Language Models for Schema Matching: LLMs as Rerankers

 The core of our reranking approach is a carefully designed prompt template that converts the abstract task of column-pair similarity assessment into a more structured and interpretable process.
 We designed this prompt inspired by recent lessons learned from column type annotation~\cite{archetypeVLDB2024} and trends in prompt engineering~\cite{white2023prompt,llmWrangle2022}.
 Figure \ref{fig:rerankprompt} shows the structure of the prompt.

-\myparagraph{Scoring-Oriented Prompt Design} The \emph{Scoring-Oriented Instruction} is a critical component of the prompt that aligns the model with the schema matching task.
-Specifically, this instruction involves sending one source column and the top $k$ candidate target columns retrieved by the SLM to the LLM.
-Previous works, such as \cite{tableGPT2024} and \cite{parciak2024schema}, typically employ table-wise prompts that ask LLMs to generate a ranked list without providing individual scores, which poses scalability challenges when entire tables are involved.
-Furthermore, column-wise ranking without scoring prevents effective table-wise comparisons, such as evaluating the recall of matches against the ground truth (recall@GT) for each pair of source and target columns.
+\myparagraph{Scoring-Oriented Prompt Design} The \emph{Scoring-Oriented Instruction} aligns the model with schema matching by sending one source column and the top $k$ target candidates from the SLM to the LLM.
+Prior works \cite{tableGPT2024, parciak2024schema} use table-wise prompts that rank columns without individual scores, limiting scalability.
+Column-wise ranking without scoring also hinders table-wise comparisons, such as recall@GT evaluation.
 To address these limitations, we propose a novel prompt design that requires the model to assign scores from 0.00 to 1.00 to each column pair, rather than merely producing a ranked list.
-This not only facilitates direct comparisons across different pairs but also allows the model to adopt a holistic view by considering all $k$ target columns simultaneously during scoring.
+This facilitates direct comparisons across different pairs and allows the model to adopt a holistic view by considering all $k$ target columns simultaneously during scoring.
 Additionally, our serialization of the column data clarifies to the model that a text sequence comprising a column name followed by its values represents a column in a relational table.
-This assists in more accurately scoring matches based not only on the semantic and contextual relevance but also on the structural characteristics of the column data.
+This allows more accurately scoring matches based not only on the semantic and contextual relevance but also on the structural characteristics of the data.

 \myparagraph{Few-Shot In-Context Learning} By providing a few examples of a task to an LLM, \textit{few-shot learning} can lead to significant improvement in LLM performance~\cite{brown2020language, dong2022survey}.
 This method has been shown effective in various data management tasks, enabling robust performance without the need for extensive fine-tuning \cite{hegselmann2023tabllm, adnevPVLDB2020}.